-Investment income consists of interest earned on cash and cash equivalents, short term investments, and bonds and debentures.
+Investment income consists of interest earned on cash and cash equivalents, short term investments, and bond and debentures, and realized gains (losses) on sales of securities.

-As at December 31, 2005, there was approximately \$3,935 (2004 - \$2,724) of interest receivable from fixed income investments, short term investments, and cash and cash equivalents.
+As at December 31, 2006, there was approximately \$6,254 (2005 - \$3,935) of interest receivable from fixed income investments, short term investments, and cash and cash equivalents.